-- One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - Services within the Council with an interest in the gambling process (Responsible Authorities) - Local Safeguarding Children Board - Councillors - H.M Revenue and Customs - Other organisations that appear to be affected by licensing matters covered in the Policy. - Neighbouring boroughs. - Local resident's association/General public - 1.8 Our consultation took place between TBC and TBC and we followed the HM Government Code of Practice on Consultation (published July 2012). - 1.9 The full list of comments made and the consideration by the Council of those comments is available/will be available by request to: Licensing@haringey.gov.uk / via the Council's website at: www.haringey.gov.uk/licensing - 1.10 The policy was approved at a meeting of the Full Council on (TBC) and was published via our website on.
+- One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - Services within the Council with an interest in the gambling process (Responsible Authorities) - Local Safeguarding Children Board - Councillors - H.M Revenue and Customs - Other organisations that appear to be affected by licensing matters covered in the Policy. - Neighbouring boroughs. - Local resident's association/General public - 1.8 Our consultation took place between 9th July 2021 and 06th September 2021 and we followed the HM Government Code of Practice on Consultation (published July 2012). - 1.9 The full list of comments made and the consideration by the Council of those comments is available/will be available by request to: Licensing@haringey.gov.uk / via the Council's website at: www.haringey.gov.uk/licensing@haringey.gov.uk / via the - 1.10 The policy was approved at a meeting of the Full Council on (TBC) and was published via our website on.
 Copies were placed in the public libraries of the area as well as being available in the Civic Centre. - 1.11 Should you have any comments as regards this policy statement please send them via e-mail or letter to the following contact:

-Licensing Team

-Level 1 River Park House

-225 High Road, Wood Green
+Licensing Team Level 1 River Park House 225 High Road, Wood Green London N22 8GH licensing@haringey.gov.uk

-London

-N22 8GH

-licensing@haringey.gov.uk